quicwg/base-drafts/draft-ietf-quic-http.md

 An authoritative HTTP/QUIC endpoint is typically discovered because the client has received an Alt-Svc record from the request's origin which nominates the endpoint as a valid HTTP Alternative Service for that origin.
 As required by
-{{RFC7838}}, clients MUST validate that the nominated server can present a validated certificate for the origin before considering it authoritative.
+{{RFC7838}}, clients MUST check that the nominated server can present a valid certificate for the origin before considering it authoritative.
 Clients SHOULD NOT assume that an HTTP/QUIC endpoint is authoritative for other origins without an explicit signal.

 A server that does not wish clients to reuse connections for a particular origin can indicate that it is not authoritative for a request by sending a 421